LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/ccomsafearray-class.md

 ### <a name="return-value"></a>Valeur de retour

-Convertit une valeur dans un `SAFEARRAY` pointeur.
+Convertit une valeur en `SAFEARRAY` pointeur.

 ##  <a name="resize"></a>  CComSafeArray::Resize